Skip to Content

 Bylaws

-Four primary bylaws relate to West Kelowna Fire Rescue operations and regulate such things as burning, campfires, fees and charges, fire hydrants, fireworks and nuisance smoke:
+Four bylaws regulate burning, campfires, fees and charges, fire hydrants, fireworks and nuisance smoke:

-• City of West Kelowna Ticket Information Utilization Bylaw No. 0095
+• City of West Kelowna Ticket Information Utilization Bylaw 0095

-• City of West Kelowna Fire Rescue Establishment and Operations Bylaw 2010 No. 0114
+• City of West Kelowna Fire Rescue Establishment and Operations Bylaw 0114

-Visit the bylaw page for a complete list of West Kelowna bylaws.
+Visit the bylaw page for a complete list of City of West Kelowna bylaws.

 Campfires, fire pits, fireworks and open burning